 Tip: the key with this method is to get your glaze at just the right consistency.
 Do a test dunk: if it’s too thick you won’t be able to dunk it easily.
 Just add a little more liquid (in this case water or maple syrup.)

-more sweet maple recipes
+more maple recipes to try

 - The Best Maple Cornbread

 - Maple Walnut Butter

 - Wild Rice Salad with Maple Cider Vinaigrette

 - 1 cup pumpkin puree (not pie filling)